zoeShao/An-IOS-App/deliverables/iteration-03.plan.md

 #### Goals and tasks

-* The main goal for this iteration is: Having a deployable iOS front-end app which has basically a finished layout (working buttoms and navigation inside app) with some hard-coded local data for demo.
+* The main goal for this iteration is: Having a deployable iOS front-end app which has  a finished layout (working buttoms and navigation inside app) with retrive data from back-end
- * The secondary goal is: To work out the data structure of Back-End, what data back-end is expected to storage?
-What is the JSON format to use in the communication between front-end and back-end?
+ * The secondary goal is: Some imporvement of front-end UI
 ##### To achieve the Goals, following tasks is required:
- * Design the user interface in detail, and draw the full flow chart of the app.
+ * Design the back-end in detail, and draw the full flow chart of the app.
  * Come up with a working flow that everyone can share the same code base and have comfortable experience to commit their code to the team repo.
  * Get familiar with the developing environment of XCode, and learn how to create views or controllers of user interface.
 Experiment the iOS App develop flow.
  * Assign work in detail to each group member.
  * Back-end developers and front-end developers will have meetings to design the communication "protocol".
 #### Artifacts
-There will be a responsive iOS App for this iteration, although it can't actually fetch data from the backend, but it uses some fake data stored in local for this early demo.
-User can explore the freely and have basic impression of the app.
+There will be a responsive iOS App for this iteration, it can actually fetch data from the backend, User can explore the freely of the app.